 Just as we do on Earth, the Solar Dynamics Observatory satellite periodically crosses the Moon's shadow and experiences a solar eclipse.
 During the eclipse witnessed by SDO on October 7, 2010, the southern hemisphere of the Moon was silhouetted against the solar disk, revealing some especially prominent mountain peaks near the Moon's south pole.
 By using elevation data from Lunar Reconnaissance Orbiter to visualize the Moon from SDO's point of view, it's possible to identify these peaks.
-Although all of these are well-known features, none of them have official names.
+Although all of these are well-known features, all but one of them have no official names.
 The following list corresponds to the labels in the animation, from left to right.

-In his 1954 sketch of the lunar south pole, astronomer Ewen Whitaker labeled this feature "M3."
+- In his 1954 sketch of the lunar south pole, astronomer Ewen Whitaker labeled this feature "M3."
 It's a mountain about halfway between the craters Cabeus and Drygalski, at 83.2°S 68°W.

-Whitaker's "M1," a mountain on the northern rim of Cabeus, 83.4°S 33°W.
+- Whitaker's "M1," a mountain on the northern rim of Cabeus, 83.4°S 33°W.

-A mountain on the southern rim of Malapert crater, about halfway between the centers of Malapert and Haworth.
+- A mountain on the southern rim of Malapert crater, about halfway between the centers of Malapert and Haworth.
 Whitaker labels this Malapert Alpha.
 It's also known as Mons Malapert or Malapert Peak.
 85.8°S 0°E.

-A mountain near Amundsen crater, on the western (Earthward) rim of Hédervári crater, 82.2°S 75°E. Whitaker tentatively labels this Leibnitz Epsilon in his sketch.
+- A mountain near Amundsen crater, on the western (Earthward) rim of Hédervári crater, 82.2°S 75°E. Whitaker tentatively labels this Leibnitz Epsilon in his sketch.

 The Moon visualization uses the latest albedo and elevation maps from Lunar Reconnaissance Orbiter (LRO).